OpenVisualCloud/Media-Transport-Library/doc/sdm_appliance.md

 * Follow instruction below (TBD)

-#### Example command line to send ST2110 stream to the receiver using ffmpeg
+#### Example command-line to send ST2110 stream to the receiver using ffmpeg

 - For **synchronous** playaback, i.e streaming HDMI output of a Laptop via the sender, run: